 In the town that charmed him, Botero also opened a studio: a large room not far from Piazza Duomo, where he retires to design and assemble his sculptures in the summer.

-Botero loves to live in close contact with the Pietrasanta locals, and his art continues to become more and more a part of the city’s fabric: since 1993, two large frescoes titled The Gate of Paradise and The Gate of Hell have attracted attention inside the Church of the Misericordia, while in piazza Matteotti, an opulent Roman soldier displays ironic belligerence to passers-by (1992).
+Botero loves to live in close contact with the people of Pietrasanta, and his art enters more and more into the fabric of the place: since 1993, two large frescoes entitled "The Gate of Paradise" and "The Gate of hell" attract the gaze of passers-by towrads the inside the Church of the Misericordia, while in Piazza Matteotti we can admire his opulent "Warrior" (1992).

 Since 2001, Fernando Botero has been an honorary citizen of Pietrasanta, in a return to Italian origins.
 In the 1780s, his ancestors, Giuseppe and Paolo Botero, sailed from the port of Genoa to Medellin, where the artist would later be born on April 19, 1932.

 On October 21, 2007, seven of his bronze statues were stolen from his studio in Pietrasanta for a value of approximately 4 million euros.
 In May of the following year, three of the statues were found and the perpetrators were arrested.

 On the occasion of his 80th birthday, the exhibition titled Fernando Botero: designer and sculptor (2012) was set up in Pietrasanta, with the display of 80 works from his private collection.